dangnlu18/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

-bcrypt helps hash and salt the password. once hashed, it cannot be reversed.
+bcrypt helps hash and salt the password.

 - [ ] What does bcrypt do to slow down attackers?